Three-phase traffic theory: Discussion of capacity definitions

 Thus the basic theoretical result of three-phase theory about the understanding of the stochastic capacity of free flow at a bottleneck is as follows:

 At any time instant, there is an infinite number of highway capacities of free flow at the bottleneck.
-The infinite number of flow rates, at which traffic breakdown can induced at the bottleneck an the infinite number of highway capacities.
+The infinite number of flow rates, at which traffic breakdown can be induced at the bottleneck and the infinite number of highway capacities.
 These capacities are within the flow rate range between a minimum capacity and a maximum capacity (Figure 7).

-The range of highway capacities at a bottleneck in Kerner’s three-phase traffic theory contradicts fundamentally the classical understanding of stochastic highway capacity as well as traffic theories and methods for traffic management and traffic control which at any time assume the existence of a particular highway capacity.
-In contrast, in Kerner’s three-phase traffic theory at any time there is a range of highway capacities, which are between the minimum capacity $C_{\min}$ and maximum capacity $C_{\max}$.
+The range of highway capacities at a bottleneck in Kerner's three-phase traffic theory contradicts fundamentally the classical understanding of stochastic highway capacity as well as traffic theories and methods for traffic management and traffic control which at any time assume the existence of a particular highway capacity.
+In contrast, in Kerner's three-phase traffic theory at any time there is a range of highway capacities, which are between the minimum capacity $C_{\min}$ and maximum capacity $C_{\max}$.
 The values $C_{\min}$ and $C_{\max}$ can depend considerably on traffic parameters (the percentage of long vehicles in traffic flow, weather, bottleneck characteristics, etc.).

-The existence at any time instant of a range of highway capacities in Kerner’s theory changes crucially methodologies for traffic control, dynamic traffic assignment, and traffic management.
+The existence at any time instant of a range of highway capacities in Kerner's theory changes crucially methodologies for traffic control, dynamic traffic assignment, and traffic management.
 In particular, to satisfy the nucleation nature of traffic breakdown, Kerner introduced breakdown minimization principle (BM principle) for the optimization and control of vehicular traffic networks.